-Are you getting tired of entertaining your kids at home all day every day?
-We are, too, and chances are, almost every other parent who lives in your community is also feeling the same way in this never-ending spring break.
-The kids are going stir crazy, and so are the parents.
+Are you getting tired of entertaining your kids at home all day, every day?
+We are, too, and chances are, almost every parent who lives in your community also feels the same way in this never-ending spring break.
+The kids are going stir-crazy, and so are the parents.
 Why not take this opportunity while we’re all stuck at home (minus essential workers, of course) during the quarantine to pull a few (or heck, even a whole bunch) of the families on your street together for a neighborhood scavenger hunt?
 Just be sure to practice social distancing if you do.
 Then, pick a day or week when the weather forecast is suitable for outdoor fun, and make it happen.

 How to Organize a Neighborhood Scavenger Hunt

 It’s easier than you think to plan a neighborhood scavenger hunt.
 Here are some helpful tips: